+If you love coconut, its scent and slight taste are delightful.
 However, the question remains: can coconut oil condition cast iron?

-It is important to heat the pan to approximately 350F before adding the coconut oil and then buffing it into the pan thoroughly.
-The temperature must be close to that of your chosen oil’s smoking point. select however it shouldn’t over it significantly.
+It is important to heat the pan to approximately 350 degrees F before adding the coconut oil and then buff it into the pan thoroughly.
+The temperature must be close to your chosen oil’s smoking point.
+However, it shouldn’t go over it significantly.